johandry/CKA/README.md

 echo $token_ca_cert > /home/vagrant/shared_folder/token_ca_cert.hash
 ```

 The token and the token certificate hash are required by `kubeadm join` to join the worker to the cluster.
-Only the master node knows these 2, so they are saved into the shared directory to be accesible by the worker(s).
+Only the master node knows these 2, so they are saved into the shared directory to be accessible by the worker(s).

 Also, assign to `kubelet` the correct node IP address and restart the daemon: